felleg/felleg.gitlab.io-backup/content/books/book-54-why-has-nobody-told-me-this-before.md

    ever begin to be OK with taking risks and making mistakes ourselves?
 1. (p.
-174) How other people respond to my failures does not provide an accurate assessment of my personality and worthiness as a human, but instad indicates how that person relates to failure.
+174) How other people respond to my failures does not provide an accurate assessment of my personality and worthiness as a human, but instead indicates how that person relates to failure.
 1. (p.
 175) Coming back from failure (resilience) cannot be dependent on others.
 We will take responsibility to tend to our wounds with compassion and dust ourselves off after a fall.
 1. (p.
 193) Every time we say no to something because of fear, we reconfirm our belief that it wasn't safe or that we couldn't handle it.
 1. (p.
-218) The best kinf od coach is not one who swoops in to rescue you, but one who is honest with you and encourages you to find the strength within yourself to move through difficult moments, so that you may discover your own strength.
+218) The best kind of coach is not one who swoops in to rescue you, but one who is honest with you and encourages you to find the strength within yourself to move through difficult moments, so that you may discover your own strength.